charlesmoore99/player/README.md

 # Player

 Player simulates a object traveling around the globe.
 Given a starting location, heading, and speed the Player will 'travel' until interrupted.

-Every second, the Player outputs its position as a GeoJSON doc to STDOUT.
+The Player outputs its position as a GeoJSON doc to STDOUT every second.

-Player is a c++ program.
+Player is a C++ program.
 It is built using the Conan package manager and the CMake build system generator.

-## Requirements
+## Build Requirements

 - git: the version control system
 - c++: the compiler